Introduction

 After preparing your video in Slides, the Drawing tool becomes your bridge to Google Docs:

-- Open your Google Doc and position your cursor where you want the video
+1. Open your Google Docs and position your cursor where you want the video to be embedded.

 Note: Users need Edit rights to play embedded videos through the Drawing tool.
 Consider this when sharing documents with viewers who need video access.